untoxa/gb-photo/README.md

 ### Restore Default menu
 - Allows to come back to factory settings, in particular if situation is becoming messy in **Manual Mode**.

+### Dithering menu
+- Gives access to custom dithering patterns cooked by some Game Boy Camera artists.

+### Owner informations...
+- Gives access the owner informations entered in the save via the regular camera.

 ## Gallery